 Everyone gets nervous in certain social situations.
 But if you have social anxiety disorder (also called social phobia), everyday events can be extra challenging.
-You might feel a lot more self-conscious and scared than other people do in social interactions.
+You might feel a lot more self-conscious and scared than other people do in social interactions and may suffer from low self-esteem.

 But don’t let fear keep you from living life to the fullest.
+There are several ways to deal with social anxiety disorder.
 Try these seven tips to help you feel better and get through the day.
+Also, realize that sometimes people need to seek professional help to deal with their social anxiety.

 1. Control Your Breathing